Trujillo-Group/trujillo_group_resources/README.md

 > **"The whole is greater than the sum of its parts"**

-Checking the ["Getting Started" section](tutorials/getting_started) is highly recommended for new members as well.
+Checking the [Getting Started](tutorials/getting_started) section is highly recommended for new members as well.
 Particularly the **guidelines for good practice**.

 # Resources
 - **[Basic UNIX Commands](resources/basic_linux.md)**